MarinLovrinovic/FluidSim/README.md

-Cloth simulation app for undergraduate final project at FER.
+Soft body simulation app for seminar at FER.